oasisprotocol/old-docs/src/operators/stake-management.md

 ## Staking basics

-We will run the staking operations in a local testing environment.
+We will describe how to run the staking operations in a local testing environment.
 If you are already a validator on a testnet, you can skip this step.
-All required parameters will be passed directly using CLI, so there is no need for a config file.
-To spin up the Oasis network locally, move to your oasis-core folder and run
+All required parameters will be passed directly using the CLI, so there is no need for a config file.
+To spin up a local Oasis test network, move to your `oasis-core` folder and run:

 ```bash
 $ ./go/oasis-net-runner/oasis-net-runner \